Charaf Tajer is Drawing Dreams in Thread - And He Calls It Casablanca

 Charaf Tajer

 In 2018, he launched his own fashion brand, Casablanca.
-Despite having a limited budget, he designed his first collection.
-He organized his first show at his mother's home in Belleville, attended by buyers from the exclusive London boutique Browns and the Japanese department store Isetan, among others.
-This followed Charaf posting pictures of his designs on Instagram, generating considerable excitement.
+Despite his limited budget, he designed his first collection.
+He held his first show at his mother's home in Belleville.
+Attendees included buyers from the exclusive London boutique Browns and the Japanese department store Isetan, among others.
+This followed Charaf posting pictures of his designs on Instagram, which generated considerable excitement.
 Then, in 2020, Casablanca launched its first womenswear collection.
 According to Tajer, this was no surprise, as many women were already wearing the label's menswear.
 There was therefore huge demand for the brand to create a womenswear line.
-That same year, Tajer took part in the LVMH Prize, becoming one of eight finalists.

-Since its inception, Casablanca has collaborated with New Balance several times, reinterpreting the sportswear brand's various shoe models.
-In 2022, two years later, the up-and-coming luxury label teamed up with Bulgari to release two collections comprising seven distinctive handbags, ultimately representing and combining the identities of both brands.
-The first collection, called 'Après Tennis', was released in April and focused on Casablanca's leisure style, incorporating a tennis aesthetic into distinctive luxury pieces.
-The second, 'Mosaic Story', launched a month later, paid tribute to Bulgari's heritage by incorporating glimpses of Roman villas and landmarks — the birthplace of Bulgari — into the designs.
-Tajer sums up the collaboration as follows: "We wanted to find a way to mix both our identities in a very natural way", which they certainly achieved, resulting in extraordinary and remarkable designs.
+Since its inception, Casablanca has collaborated with New Balance several times, reinterpreting the sportswear brand's shoe designs.
+Two years later, in 2022, the up-and-coming luxury label teamed up with Bulgari to release two collections comprising seven distinctive handbags, ultimately representing and combining the identities of both brands.
+The first collection, called " Après Tennis", was released in April and featured Casablanca's leisure style with a tennis aesthetic incorporated into luxury pieces.
+The second collection, "Mosaic Story", launched a month later and paid tribute to Bulgari's heritage by incorporating glimpses of Roman villas and landmarks — Bulgari's birthplace — into the designs.
+Tajer sums up the collaboration as follows: "We wanted to find a way to mix both our identities in a very natural way," which they certainly achieved, resulting in extraordinary designs.

-The name Casablanca is very important to Charaf himself.
-As we have seen, it is where his parents met and where he spent his childhood summers.
-Moreover, as a passionate traveller of French-Moroccan heritage who loves exploring new places, he feels that Casablanca represents his identity, as it is an Arab city in a former French colony that has a Spanish name.
-It's a dynamic city full of inspiring architecture, a subject that Charaf studied.
-Therefore, he always incorporates architectural elements and nature into his designs, as both inspire him immensely.
-Besides, as just mentioned, he wants his designs to draw attention to nature to show how we should appreciate its beauty and simplicity more.
+Casablanca is an important name for Charaf himself.
+As we learned, that is where his parents met and where he spent his childhood summers.
+As a passionate traveler of French-Moroccan heritage who loves exploring new places, Charaf feels that Casablanca represents his identity.
+After all, Casablanca is an Arab city in a former French colony with a Spanish name.
+It's a dynamic city full of inspiring architecture.
+Charaf also incorporates architectural elements and nature into his designs as they inspire him immensly.
+Furthermore, he wants his designs to draw attention to nature and demonstrate how we should appreciate its beauty and simplicity more.
 Charaf's attitude and sources of inspiration are evident in his colorful, optimistic designs.
+Embracing this optimistic approach to fashion is important to him because it reflects his identity and contrasts with the disruption prevalent in today's fashion world.
+"The main thing with Casablanca is that we are pro something.
+We are for beauty.
+We are for sports.
+We are for well-being", he says.

-Finally, I would like to acknowledge the important message that Charaf Tajer is trying to convey.
-Having taken 10 to 15 years to see himself as a designer and to call himself a designer, he now aims to inspire others who may not have the 'right' background or skin color to pursue a career in fashion.
+Finally, Charaf Tajer has an important message to share.
+After 10 to 15 years of internal struggle, he embraced his identity as a designer.
+Now, he aims to inspire others who may not have the "right" background or skin color to pursue a career in fashion.
 He encountered a great deal of prejudice growing up in Paris, where it was deemed impossible for someone who looked like him to work in fashion.
-Charaf cites Virgil Abloh, whom he met around 2009 and who became a great friend, as someone who opened doors and that proved that you can be anything you want to be and that achieving your greatest goals is a matter of the heart.
+Tajer cites Virgil Abloh, whom he met around 2009 and who became a great friend, as someone who opened doors and proved that you can be anything you want and achieve your greatest goals.

-Tajer now lives by the motto, "I want to go for the impossible possibilities", and firmly believes that anyone can make their dreams come true.
+Tajer now lives by the motto, "I want to go for the impossible possibilities," and firmly believes that anyone can make their dreams come true.
 "Anyone can do it.
 You just have to find yourself in a way.
 You have to say what you want to say to the world."

 Made on